Last updated: October 22, 2024

 VALUE

-If the percentage of zipcode values exceed 10.0%, a warning alert will be triggered.
+If the percentage of zipcode values exceed 25.0%, an error alert will be triggered.

 Data structure